RedisGears/RedisGears/docs/functions.md

 ## Execution ID
 The execution of every function is internally assigned with a unique value called **Execution ID**.

-The ID is string value made of two parts that are delimited by a hyphen ('-'), as follows:
+The ID is a string value made of two parts that are delimited by a hyphen ('-'), as follows:

   1. **Shard ID**: the 40-bytes-long identifier of a [shard](overview.md#shard) in a [cluster](overview.md#cluster)
   2. **Sequence**: an ever-increasing counter